SpringHan/vim-focus/README.md

 - `:FocusStart` : When you have selected the fragments needs to focus, you can use this command to get in the focus buffer.

 - `:FocusConvert` : When you finished the fragments' modifies, you can use this command to convert the focus buffer back to the origin file.

+- `:FocusSave` : While you editing in the focus buffer, you can use this command to save the modifies to the original buffer without closing the focus buffer.

 ### License